 Direct and Indirect Speech

 In the question below a sentence have been given in Direct/Indirect speech.
 From the given alternatives, choose the one which best expresses the given sentence in Indirect/Direct speech.
-I said to her, "Do you know how to dance?"
+My friend said to me, "Has your father returned from Calcutta?"

 ANSWER DOWNLOAD EXAMIANS APP